benpolinsky/el_photography/README.md

 ## README / TODO
+## only on production
+- cart image (why isn't it always small?)
+- remove session if not found (done?)
+- null lineitem route... (i think its fixed?)

 #### Front:
-- add to cart not working with two items on a page - ill get that working later
+- totals on cart get removed if one item is removed (last in quantity) but there are still other items remaining
-- cart image
+- cart says "nothing here"... even if something added (sometimes)
-- remove session if not found (done?)
 - store index - crop image?  or somehow fit different sizes in grid
-- if photo has product - link to that
-- checkout styles
-- aws
-- upload
 - next tag, top, previous tag at end
+- ability to go back to addresses if on payment step in checkout..
+- local cart loaders + local payment loaders
+- paypal cancel link...

 # later
 - photo -> product easier